sharmashubham850/VesselsScraper/README.md

 # VesselsScraper

-Its a web scraper which can be user to scrap vessels data from www.vesseltracker.com and https://www.marinetraffic.com and export it to an Excel file.
+A web scraper to scrap vessels data from www.vesseltracker.com and https://www.marinetraffic.com and export it to an Excel file.

 ### Tools used:
 - Python3